-^{48.} XXII General Chapter: Message, Orientations, Postulata, Message #9.
+48. XXII General Chapter: Message, Orientations, Postulata, Message #9.

-^{49.} Ibid., Orientation #6.1.
+49. Ibid., Orientation #6.1.

-^{50.} Ibid., Message #9.
+50. Ibid., Message #9.

-^{51.} The XXIII General Chapter of the CSsR was held in Rome, Italy, in October 2003.
+51. The XXIII General Chapter of the CSsR was held in Rome, Italy, in October 2003.

-cooperation with lay people until we reach true co-responsibility in the proclamation of plentiful Redemption.52 that each Unit draw up adequate guidelines and orientations which foster the co-responsibility of the laity in the mission of the Congregation.
-These guidelines and practical orientations should guarantee that those who collaborate with us will take part in the decisions which directly affect them and their ministry.53
+cooperation with lay people until we reach true co-responsibility in the proclamation of plentiful Redemption.

+It is clear from this passage that the delegates to the XXIII General Chapter did not yet have a sense that the Congregation had arrived at true co-responsibility.
+They therefore recommended that each Unit draw up adequate guidelines and orientations which foster the co-responsibility of the laity in the mission of the Congregation.
+These guidelines and practical orientations should guarantee that those who collaborate with us will take part in the decisions which directly affect them and their ministry.